yvoinov/store-id-helper/README.md

 It uses standard helper protocol to interconnect with cache.

-DCB supports up to 4096 threads per helper process by default.
+DCB supports up to 4096 threads per helper process.

 INSTALLATION
 ============